tjmullicani/bits-and-bytes/_posts/2019-06-25-pi-world-record-attempt-details.md

 One of the first things that you may notice is that y-cruncher calculates everything in tebibytes (base-2), rather than terabytes (base-10).
 It can be confusing since these units of measure are sometimes used interchangeably (I'm looking at you, Windows[^4], and Linux[^5] df "-h" vs "-H"), but the difference can be significant: for example, 256TiB is equivalent to 281TB.
 You don't want to get 3/4 of the way through a record attempt and realize you don't have enough storage.

-Enough about the various issues you must keep in mind, though.
 Once I had a rough estimate of the amount of equipment and disk required for the Pi computation, I started looking for used hardware, primarily on eBay.
 From January to March of 2019, I started purchasing equipment that would be required for the attempt: a new beefy server, many hard drives, various PCI-E cards, a tape libary and drive, to name just a few.
 Below is a picture of my home lab in it's entirety (minus an Asus ESC8000 G4 in my office).
 Everything inside the red box is used for the Pi computation.

 <img src="/images/pi-record-attempt-setup.jpg" alt="record attempt hardware" style="height:800px;"/>